tnxqso/wave-flex-integrator/README.md

 ## Introduction

 Wave-Flex Integrator simplifies your ham radio setup by directly connecting your **FlexRadio** to the **Wavelog** web-based logging software.
-It integrates DX Cluster data, enhances spot information, and synchronizes your frequency and mode, all without the need for traditional CAT software.
+It integrates DX Cluster data, enhances spot information, and synchronizes your frequency and mode, optionally integrates WSJT-X, all without the need for traditional CAT software.

 ![SmartSDR Panadapter with Color-Coded Spots](assets/panadapter.png)